Ikram Aliskerov

-Aliskerov is a Combat Sambo World Champion, who has won 4 world championship with two different organization (FIAS & WCSF), and has won 2 European championship, again under two organizations (ESF & ECSF).
+Aliskerov is a four-time world champion in combat sambo (FIAS & WCSF) and two-time European champion (ESF & ECSF).

-Ikram Aliskerov also has highly significant victories over fellow world champions like Yaroslav Amosov, Murad Kerimov and Raimond Magomedaliev in various combat sambo tournaments.

-Background
+Early life

+An ethnic Lezgin, Aliskerov was born on December 7, 1992, in the village of Kasumkent in the Suleyman-Stalsky District of Dagestan, Russia.
+He started playing sports in the 5th grade, where he began attending sambo and judo classes.
+For years, Aliskerov trained under the guidance of experienced trainers who came from Abdulmanap Nurmagomedov’s gym.
+At the age of 19, he was invited to join the “Champion” club by coach Esadull Emiragaev, where he also began training in mixed martial arts.

+Combat sambo career

-Aliskerov was born in the village of Kasumkent in Dagestan, Russia.
-During his time as a combat sambo competitor, he became a World Champion in 2016, under world renowned FIAS banner a two-time World Cup champion in 2014 and 2015, again both under FIAS banner and a European Champion in 2017. under prestigious European Sambo Federation banner.
+During his time as a combat sambo competitor, he became a world champion in 2016 under the FIAS banner, a two-time World Cup champion in 2014 and 2015 again under FIAS, and a European Champion in 2017 under the European Sambo Federation banner.

-In September 2012, Aliskerov earlier won World Championship in Combat Sambo in 82 kg, under less known European Combat Sambo Federation banner.
-It was here current Bellator welterweight champion Yaroslav Amosov came out third in 82 kg category against Aliskerov.
+In September 2012, Aliskerov won gold at the Combat Sambo World Championships in 82 kg under the European Combat Sambo Federation banner.
+Former Bellator welterweight champion Yaroslav Amosov came out third in the 82 kg category against Aliskerov.

-And in December 2012, Aliskerov won World Combat Sambo Championship in 82 kg under less renowned World Combat Sambo Federation banner.
-It was again in this tournament Amosov came out third against Aliskerov.
-Ikram Aliskerov is one of a few combat athletes who have technically beaten Yaroslav Amosov on two occasions in Combat Sambo tournaments.
+In December 2012, Aliskerov won the World Combat Sambo Championship in 82 kg under the World Combat Sambo Federation banner.
+It was again in this tournament that Amosov came out third against Aliskerov.
+Ikram Aliskerov is one of a few combat athletes who have technically beaten Yaroslav Amosov on two occasions in combat sambo tournaments.

+During Aliskerov's career as a sambist, his victories included wins over world champions like Yaroslav Amosov, Murad Kerimov, and Raimond Magomedaliev in combat sambo tournaments.

+Aliskerov would have competed for a fifth gold medal had he not lost to Alexey Ivanov (three-time sambo world champion) in a closely contested final.
+As a result of being the runner-up in the said tournament, Aliskerov qualified for and won the 2017 European Championships, held in Minsk, Belarus.

 Mixed martial arts career

 Early career

-Aliskerov competed three times in MMA during 2012 and 2015, winning all of his matches.
+Aliskerov competed three times in MMA between 2012 and 2015, winning all of his matches.